 {232}

 not subsist; this one cannot deny.
 They act on a revolutionary principle in the Church of God in creating authorities, however perfect the model they would copy in establishing them.
 I said they wished to have a clergy: where ministry is limited, where authorities, officially recognized, are found, there is a clergy, because ministry becomes a separate caste.
-According to die word, *the members of the body of Christ* act according to the energy which is communicated to them from above, each in its place, subject to the discipline prescribed by the word, and to the rules given there; and they exercise their ministry in the whole body, according as God has dealt to each.
+According to the word, *the members of the body of Christ* act according to the energy which is communicated to them from above, each in its place, subject to the discipline prescribed by the word, and to the rules given there; and they exercise their ministry in the whole body, according as God has dealt to each.
 In a clerical sect, ministry is limited to those who are officially recognized in its bosom.
 By courtesy those who are elsewhere in a similar position may be received; but those persons officially recognized in the sect itself form the recognized ministry of that sect.
 Take the different systems, National, Independent, Baptist, Wesleyan, the Free Church of the Canton de Vaud; the principle is recognized in them.
-Take the constitution of what calls itself the &#8220;Evangelical Church at Geneva,&#8221; there also the thing exists, as clearly as possible.
-It &#8220;recognizes the necessity of a special ministry, as an institution of God and a permanent want of the Church; consequently, *it has* elders and deacons.&#8221; Such is *its* ministry.
+Take the constitution of what calls itself the "Evangelical Church at Geneva," there also the thing exists, as clearly as possible.
+It "recognizes the necessity of a special ministry, as an institution of God and a permanent want of the Church; consequently, *it has* elders and deacons."
+Such is *its* ministry.
 Do these elders and deacons form the ministry of another body of Christians?
 Clearly not.
-The thing is still more Umited when it is said, &#8220;A distinct part of them [the elders] are the ministers of the word, who, prepared by holy studies, are more specially called to teaching and preaching.&#8221; What difference is there between this and the clergy elsewhere?
+The thing is still more limited when it is said, "A distinct part of them [the elders] are the ministers of the word, who, prepared by holy studies, are more specially called to teaching and preaching."
+What difference is there between this and the clergy elsewhere?
 It is a separate caste.
-That this will subsist long practically, is what I do not believe, because the principle of a clergy is according to the heart of man, and one will never communicate to these laymen elders&#8217; authority over souls, which one cannot give them as from God.
+That this will subsist long practically, is what I do not believe, because the principle of a clergy is according to the heart of man, and one will never communicate to these laymen elders¬ authority over souls, which one cannot give them as from God.
 This is the principle I oppose.
 I think indeed, and I repeat it, that it is to deny the authority of Christ over His own house.

 There are three other important principles which I wish to point out to the reader before considering the passages I have to examine: principles which are in question in the formation of the different new churches.
 First, as to discipline at Geneva, I beg every sincere Christian to examine the printed constitution.
-I do not pretend to judge assurances given verbally in die midst of their assemblies; but I have before me their
+I do not pretend to judge assurances given verbally in the midst of their assemblies; but I have before me their

 {233}